 Set the jar before a window so it can get some indirect sunlight and green up.
 Avoid direct sun rays to prevent excessive drying.

 The frog lid is added on this day.
 It will prevent the grass from being pulled up in clumps by my kitten when the grass is ready to be munched on.
 If your cat only nibbles on the grass, you can skip the frog lid.

-By the morning of Day 4, the grass should be close to the top of the jar, so, after watering and draining, screw on the frog lid.
+By the morning of Day 3, the grass is probably approaching the top of the jar, so, after watering and draining, screw on the frog lid.
 If the grass is not close to the top, wait until the evening, rinse and drain, and then screw on the frog lid.

 The blades of grass grow up around the wiring of the frog lid.
 The frog lid is screwed on before the grass reaches the top so grass blades don’t get twisted around.
 However, it is more difficult to drain off excess water with the frog lid on, so I wait until the blades are close to the top of the jar.

-In the evening, water through the frog lid, using the spray bottle.
+On the evening of Day 3 (84 hours), water (through the frog lid, if the frog lid is already one), using the spray bottle.
 Drain.
 Repeat 1-2 times.

 Continue watering twice a day using the spray bottle, making sure to drain off excess water, and continue to sit the jar in front of a window or under a grow light.

 If you see mold growth at any time, dump out the seeds and thoroughly clean the jar and lids.
 You’ll need to start over again.

 By Day 5 or 6, the grass is usually tall enough to offer to my kitten.
 Wait another day or two if you would like the grass to be taller.